pvlib/pvlib-python/docs/sphinx/source/comparison_pvlib_matlab.rst

 * Locations are now ``pvlib.location.Location`` objects, not structs.
 * Specify time zones using a string from the standard IANA Time Zone Database naming conventions or using a pytz.timezone instead of an integer GMT offset.
 We may add dateutils support in the future.
 * ``clearsky.ineichen`` supports interpolating monthly Linke Turbidities to daily resolution.
+* Instead of requiring effective irradiance as an input, ``pvsystem.sapm`` calculates and returns it based on input POA irradiance, AM, and AOI.

 Documentation
 ~~~~~~~~~~~~~